 *BONUS… Family Friendly Accommodations at the Courtyard Anaheim Theme Park Entrance

 If you are going to be staying in Anaheim I have to tell you about the resort we found.
-Located on South Harbor Blvd directly across from the Disneyland gates is the Courtyard Anaheim Theme Park Entrance Hotel.
+Located on South Harbor Blvd directly across from the Disneyland Resort & Disney California Adventure is the Courtyard Anaheim Theme Park Entrance Hotel.
 This brand new hotel features an on-site water park called Surfside, a beautiful fitness center, rooms designed with families in mind and you can even see fireworks from the pool area and some of the rooms.

 We stayed in a family suite which had two queen beds + a bunk bed.
-There was so much space and such great organization that even with all 6 of us we never felt squished.
+There is so much space and such great organization that even with all 6 of us we never felt squished.
+Check Prices Here!

 photo provided by Courtyard Anaheim